rmurphey/js-testing-boilerplates/mocha-boilerplate/README.md

 - Install [Node](http://nodejs.org)
 - Install [Grunt](http://gruntjs.com) and [PhantomJS](http://phantomjs.org/download.html), and then run `npm install` from this directory to install the dependencies.

-From this directory, run `grunt mocha` from the command line to run the tests.
+From this directory, run `grunt test` from the command line to run the tests.